Free Shipping on orders over $68

 They do this to create appealing fragrances that can evoke emotions, spark memories, or enhance mood.
 However, many people prefer natural fragrances due to their authenticity, complexity, and the absence of potentially harmful chemicals.

 Choosing natural scents can lead to a more holistic approach to self-care, as they not only smell delightful but can also positively impact overall well-being.
+Many natural fragrance producers are committed to fair-trade principles that seek to provide farmers with equitable wages, safe working conditions, and access to community resources.

 By supporting fair-trade practices, these producers help empower farming communities, enabling them to improve their livelihoods while ensuring their practices align with ethical sourcing.
 It represents a commitment to social justice in the supply chain, fostering long-term relationships with growers and promoting community development.